SQL Build Manager

 - Single transaction handling.
 If any one script fails, the entire package is rolled back, leaving the database unchanged.

-- Handle multiple database updates in one package - seamlessly update all your databases with local threading or massively parallel Azure Batch processing.
+- Handle multiple database updates in one package - seamlessly update all your databases with local threading or massively parallel remote processing.

 - Full script run management.
 Control the script order, target database, and transaction handling